-Prior to joining FAC, Labrador worked for Broward County, FL., where he held various positions during his 26-year career including Director of Broward County's Office of Intergovernmental Affairs and Professional Standards (OIAPS), a 20-employee, \$3.0 Million county operation, to which he was appointed by County Administrator Bertha Henry.
-During his tenure as OIAPS Director, Labrador provided executive direction and leadership regarding several key county programs, including federal, state, and local governmental relations; grants; ADA and HIPAA compliance; EEO, Whistle-Blower, Employee Ethics, Living Wage, Wage Recovery, and Cone of Silence compliance, investigations, and enforcement; and enforcement of the County's Human Rights Act.
+Prior to joining FAC, Labrador worked for Broward County, where he held various positions during his 26-year career including Director of Broward County's Office of Intergovernmental Affairs and Professional Standards (OIAPS).
+During his tenure as OIAPS Director, Labrador provided executive direction and leadership regarding several key county programs, including federal, state, and local governmental relations.
+Labrador also served as Legislative Counsel for OIAPS and its predecessor, the Office of Public and Governmental Relations; and as an Assistant County Attorney.